Meyer (family of bronze casters): Gerhardt (IV)

 Gerhardt (IV) lived from 1667 until 1710.
 As a son of Johann (IV) he was born in 1667.
-He got his formation in his father's and in his stepfather's workshop before travelling as a journeyman to Germany to continue his training.
+He got his formation in his father's and in his stepfather's workshop before travelling as a wandering journeyman to Germany to continue his training.
 Business had become tough by then.
 Whereas Gerhardt's ancestors and predecessors in charge of the Royal foundry had their major commissions due to the modernisation of Swedish artillery, it seems that the implementation of modern cannon types had been mostly completed at the time.
 Furthermore, there was in Sweden a notorious lack of copper since the 1640s, severely restricting the production of cannons.
 Yet, the king's ambitious plans for the embellishment of the new residence opened new fields of activity.
 Since 1693 there were ongoing construction works for a new Royal Stockholm Palace after the plans by Nicodemus Tessin the Younger.
 For that purpose, a whole team of French artists and artisans came over the following years to Stockholm, including the French caster Jean Hubeault who made ornamental casts for the decoration of the palace.
 It was planned to decorate the new palace with monumental bronze sculptures.
 Casting bronze sculptures was a task so far unknown in Sweden.
 The only exception had been the above-mentioned Kopparmatte, which from a technical point of view is merely a rather rudimentary achievement.

-In January 1693 Meyer asked the king for permission and support to travel to France in order to improve his skills and to learn the French practises in figure-casting.
-The request was granted to him and in July 1693 he left Stockholm for an apprenticeship at Jean-Balthazar Keller (1638-1702), who at the time was caster to Louis XIV in Paris.
+In January 1693 Meyer asked the king for permission and support to travel to France in order to improve his skills and to learn the French practices in figure-casting.
+The request was granted to him and in July 1693 he left Stockholm for an apprenticeship at Jean-Balthazar Keller (1638–1702), who at the time was caster to Louis XIV in Paris.
 Only two months later, in September 1693, Gerhardt's stepfather Michael Bader died, which would have required his return to Stockholm.
 As the Swedish king guaranteed that the foundry would remain in the family's hands, Meyer delayed his return to Stockholm until July 1694.
 Keller was displeased with Meyer who not only wanted to leave his master before but also tried to take two of his assistants with him to Sweden.